MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/overview-patterns-solution-examples.md

 ## Design patterns

 Design patterns cull generalized and repeatable design guidance, from real world customer scenarios and experiences.
 A pattern is abstract, allowing it to be applicable to different types of scenarios, or vertical industries.
-Each pattern documents the problem, an associated solution architecture, including an optional solution example.
+Each pattern documents the problem, an associated solution architecture, and an optional solution example.

 There are two types of patterns:

-- Base pattern: illustrates a single general-purpose pattern.
+- Base pattern: provides design guidance for a single general-purpose scenario.
-- Aggregate pattern: illustrates the application of multiple patterns, to solve a scenario or industry-specific problem.
+- Aggregate pattern: provides design guidance where the application of multiple patterns is used, to solve a scenario or industry-specific problem.

 ## Solution examples

-Solution examples provide implementation guidance, which demonstrates a solution based on one or more patterns.
+Solution examples provide implementation guidance, demonstrating a solution for a given pattern.
 Step-by-step deployment guides assist in deploying each solution example.
 The guide may also refer to a companion code sample, stored in the GitHub [solutions sample repo](https://github.com/Azure-Samples/azure-intelligent-edge-patterns).

 ## Next steps